 McAlpine's Directory of 1894 – 1898 of the area lists occupants with the surnames of Deman (Damois), Jesso, Tourout, Simon, Benoit, Young, Lainey, Carter, Paria (Porrier), Renouf, and Chesson (Chaisson).

 In 1972 under the local leadership of Adolph Benoit; this community was part of the revival of the Mi’kmaq of St. George’s Bay.
 The regional council included Edna Benoit, one of the band elders, who at one point was Secretary and very involved.
-With the disbanding of the Bay St. George Regional Indian Band in the early 1980’s – this signaled, for the community, the beginning of a long period of local silence that was only reawakened in the last couple of years.
+With the disbanding of the Bay St. George Regional Indian Band in the early 1980’s – this signaled, for the community, the beginning of a long period of local silence that was only reawakened in later years.
 The Benoit First Nation was born out of this necessity to provide local representation to its people.

 The Benoit First Nation is based on the South West side of the Port au Port Peninsula, NL.
 The band council office is located in Degrau; incorporated in 2005 the Band Council is elected every three years.
 The Band has democratic elections and operates by majority rule, with traditional procedures used as much as possible.